How to get started with Plone development.

 - CSS files are in debug mode and automatically loaded when you hit refresh

 - TAL page templates (.pt files) are automatically reloaded on every request

 Please note that Plone development mode does not reload

 .zcml files by default.

-Some aspects of Plone can be changed through the Zope Management Interface (ZMI).
-Documentation here does not focus on extending functionality through the ZMI because this method is severely limited and usually can take you only half way there.
+Some aspects of Plone can be changed through the Management Interface.
+Documentation here does not focus on extending functionality through the Management Interface because this method is severely limited and usually can take you only half way there.